 Recreation Ecology & Spatial Analysis Lab

 We are a group of interdisciplinary scientists working on current visitor use management issues in parks and protected areas.
-Our research focuses on understanding the impacts of outdoor recreation on ecosystems (recreation ecology) and the human behaviors that lead to both social and ecological impacts.
+Our research focuses on understanding the impacts of outdoor recreation on ecosystems (recreation ecology) and the human behaviors that lead to both social and ecological disturbance.
 We often use spatial approaches to better understand how visitors to parks and protected areas interact with natural resources and the potential disturbance associated with those interactions.

 To learn more about who we are, please visit our People page.
 To learn more about current projects in the lab, please visit our Projects and Publications page.
 Current opportunities with our group will be listed under Opportunities.